 To ensure the development contributes to the enhancement of biodiversity on the site having regard to Policy 17 (Biodiversity) of the Rushcliffe Local Plan Part 1: Core Strategy (2014); Policy 38 (Non-Designated Biodiversity Assets and the Wider Ecological Network) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019); Chapter 15 (Conserving and enhancing the natural environment) of the National Planning Policy Framework (February 2019).
 And to conserve and enhance protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 as amended and s40 of the NERC Act 2006 (Priority habitats & species)

 22. Prior to the commencement of development an updated Ecological Survey shall be undertaken and submitted to the Borough Council.
 Such a survey shall include a commitment to undertake a pre commencement survey detailing the presence / absence of Badgers and a survey to establish the possible presence/absence of bat roosts on all trees with potential to support bats.
-Any mitigation measures required as a result of the above surveys shall be implemented in accordance with the details previously submitted to and approved by the Borough Council
+Any mitigation measures required as a result of the above surveys shall be implemented in accordance with the details previously submitted to and approved by the Borough Council.

-Notwithstanding condition No 2, no development (excluding demolition, tree protection works, groundworks/investigations) shall take place until details (including layout, materials, colour and finish) of the following have been submitted to and approved in writing by the Local Planning Authority:
+[To ensure the survey reflects the situation pertaining at the time and to comply with policies17 (Biodiversity) of the Rushcliffe Local Plan Part 1: Core Strategy (2014); Policy 38 (Non-Designated Biodiversity Assets and the Wider Ecological Network) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019); Chapter 15 (Conserving and enhancing the natural environment) of the National Planning Policy Framework]23 Notwithstanding condition No 2, no development (excluding demolition, tree protection works, groundworks/investigations) shall take place until details (including layout, materials, colour and finish) of the following have been submitted to and approved in writing by the Local Planning Authority:

 i) solar panels and frames.